teiband/industrial-skill-review/README.md

 #### **Code for extraction**

-For info about the code visit [README](src/README.md).
+For info about the code to extract wordclouds and create clusters visit [README](src/README.md).

 #### **Support material**

 In order to visualize the different wordclouds and supporting images you can visit [`data/out`](data/out/).
-Within the folder the data is organiyed upon all, task, skill and primitive.
+Within the folder the data is organized upon all, task, skill and primitive.

 #### **Contributors**